 Allergists say more and more people like the Wilsons are walking into their offices with longer lists of foods suspected of causing reactions.

 “The impression is that there are more people with food allergies, and there are more foods that they’re reactive to,” says Dr. Scott Sicherer, associate professor of pediatrics at the Mount Sinai School of Medicine’s Jaffe Food Allergy Institute.
-Sicherer, who is the author of Understanding and Managing Your Child’s Food Allergies, also notes that children aren’t outgrowing their food allergies at the same rate they were a few years ago.
+Sicherer, who is the author of Understanding and Managing Your Child’s Food Allergies, also notes that children are not outgrowing their food allergies at the same rate they were a few years ago.

 In the days before his interview with Allergic Living, Sicherer did a tally of food allergic patients he saw in his New York office.
 Only three out of 21 were allergic to just one food.
 Similarly, a 1996 British study of 62 peanut- and tree nut-allergic people found that a quarter of them were allergic to another food, like milk, eggs, sesame or legumes.